Iremoma/DEB_IndividualVariability-Palmer-et-al.2024/README.md

 ### Input data:
 - [_input.Rdata_](./REALDATA/input.Rdata) This file contains the experimental data used for estimating the parameters of the DEB model for our case study (more datils in Palmer _et al._ 2024).
 This is the input data for _1_Analysis.R_.
 ### Core script:
-1. [Analysis.R](./REALDATA/Analysis.R) This is the main script, containing the code for estimating four DEB parameters from the observed data contained in input.RData.
+1. [Analysis.R](./REALDATA/Analysis.R) This script containing the code for estimating four DEB parameters from the observed data contained in [_input.Rdata_](./REALDATA/input.Rdata).
 This script has served as the skeleton of the project in Palmer _et al._ 2024.
 It can be run in multicore or local version.
 As the script is presented here, it is prepared for be run in a multicore version (the  local version is on the script but currently locked).
 Note however that if you do not have multicore, running this script may take a considerable amount of time (in the order of several days).
 For this reason, we provide the output of the model as well.
 ### Output(s):
-- _out.RDS_ This is the expected output from running _1_Analysis.R_ and using the input data provided.
-Reading this file requires to have installed CmdStanR (see requirements above).
+- _out.RDS_ This is the expected output from running _[Analysis.R](./REALDATA/Analysis.R)_ and using the input data provided.
+Reading this file requires to have installed CmdStanR (see requirements [above](Requirements)).
 - _out_dignosi.txt_ When running _1_Analysis.R_, you will obtain a .txt file that will contain several quality control descriptors for the model.
 - _out_model.R_ When running _1_Analysis.R_, you will obtain a .R file with all the implemented DEB model for this analysis.
 ### Out Exploration: